 Mulled Cranberry is available at Bent Ladder’s tasting room and will soon be available at select area bars and restaurants.

-Albany, New York’s Nine Pine Cider launched its seasonal Cranberry Cider on November 2 with a bottle release party at its Tasting Room.
-Available on tap and in 650ml bottles, this scarlet-hued autumnal treat is made with a co-fermented blend of New York apples with cranberries sourced from a bog in the Adirondack hills.
+Albany, New York’s Nine Pine Cider launches its seasonal Cranberry Cider every year in November.
+Available on tap and in 750ml bottles, this scarlet-hued autumnal treat is made with a co-fermented blend of New York apples with cranberries sourced from a bog in the Adirondack hills.
 At 6.5% ABV, it’s chill enough to share with a few family members around the Thanksgiving table — or keep it all for yourself and enjoy with some New York State goat cheese.

 From its cider house in the heart of Ontario apple country in Canada, Thornbury Craft makes light, champagne-style cider.
 Its Cranberry Apple Cider is made from 100% Canadian apples and cranberries for a balance of natural sweetness and fruity tartness.
 Thornbury suggests serving this specialty cider over ice, or with a splash of orange juice (could be fun for brunch!).
 You can find this in some LCBO stores in Canada or at Thornbury’s Cider & Brew House, just minutes from the historic downtown of Thornbury, Ontario.

-Which cranberry cider cans are you cracking this fall?
+Which cranberry cider cans are you cracking this fall and winter?
 Does a local cidery in your town make a great version?
 Let us know!